boomanaiden154/eec172-final-project/index.md

 After getting all of the individual pieces working, we worked on integrating everything together.
 This part ended up being relatively easy.
-We had to implement a timer using SysTick to implement our automatic next photo feature, use our code and wiring from the previous lab to decode the IR buttons, and point our \texttt{drawImage} function at the buffer received over HTTP when we ended up getting it.
+We had to implement a timer using SysTick to implement our automatic next photo feature, use our code and wiring from the previous lab to decode the IR buttons, and point our `drawImage` function at the buffer received over HTTP when we ended up getting it.
 This did not end up taking much code and our integration ended up working pretty reliably.

 ## Challenges